Magnon bands and transverse transport in a proposed two-dimensional $Cu_2F_5$ ferrimagnet

 The transverse currents of both magnons combine to generate the total conductivities of the system:

 The difference in sign between $\alpha_{xy}$ and $\kappa_{xy}$ can be understood as follows.
-If a perturbation drives both magnons in the same direction, the thermal current is additive while the spin current is subtractive, and vice-versa if the perturbation drives the magnons in opposite directions (which is the case of a thermal gradient in the system studied here).
+The thermal current is additive and the spin current is subtractive if a perturbation drives both magnons in the same direction, and vice-versa if it drives the magnons in opposite directions (which is the case of a thermal gradient in the system studied here).
 Furthermore, in degenerate systems both currents have the same magnitude, and we can observe a pure spin current without thermal current (\textit{pure spin Nernst effect of magnons}) \cite{Cheng2016,Zyuzin2016,Nakata2017,deOliveira2023_2}.
 These systems are $\mathbb{Z}_2$ topological magnon insulators, protected by an effective time-reversal symmetry.
 They are analogs of the quantum spin Hall states of electrons \cite{KaneMele}.